India–Vietnam relations

-India–Vietnam relations (Relations Indo-vietnamiennes; Quan hệ Ấn Độ – Việt Nam), also knows as Indian-Vietnamese relations, are the bilateral relations of India and Vietnam.
+India–Vietnam relations (Relations Indo-vietnamiennes; Quan hệ Ấn Độ – Việt Nam), also known as Indian-Vietnamese relations, are the bilateral relations of India and Vietnam.

-Cultural and economic links between India and Vietnam date back to 2nd century.
-The Indic Chăm Pa kingdom had some influence on Vietnamese music.
+Cultural and economic links between India and Vietnam date back to the 2nd century.
 In contemporary era, relations between India and Vietnam have been governed by several areas of shared political interests.
-India strongly condemned U.S. action during the Vietnam War and was also one of the few non-communist countries to assist Vietnam during the Cambodian–Vietnamese War.
+India strongly condemned U.S. action during the Vietnam War and was also one of the few non-communist countries to show support for Vietnam during the Cambodian–Vietnamese War against Angkar and the Khmer Rouge of Democratic Kampuchea led by the dictator Pol Pot (Saloth Sâr) where they forced to abandon the capital Phnom Penh and fled back into the jungle near the border with Thailand which continued as a guerilla war from 1979 until 1997 at the mountain range of Dângrêk.

 In 1992, India and Vietnam established extensive economic ties, including oil exploration, agriculture and manufacturing.
 The relations between the two countries, especially defence ties, benefited extensively from India's Look East policy.
 Bilateral military cooperation includes sale of military equipment, sharing of intelligence, joint naval exercises and training in counterinsurgency and jungle warfare.
 India also regularly deploys its warships for goodwill visits to Vietnamese seas.

 Bilateral relations were upgraded to a "Strategic Partnership" during Vietnamese Prime Minister Nguyen Tan Dung's visit to India in July 2007, and upgraded to a "Comprehensive Strategic Partnership" during Indian Prime Minister Narendra Modi's visit to Vietnam in September 2016.